gregory-sale/gregory-sale.github.io/_posts/2024-08-19-Heat-geek-mini-store-analysis.md

 I have recently bought a house with a boiler installed last millennium.
 It is actually still working (touch wood) but with a exit flue temperature of 165°C it certainly isn't efficient.
 We could make improvements by upgrading for a modern condensing boiler (which doesn't blast all that hot air outside!!) but I'd like to walk-the-talk with the work I do in my professional life with the energy transition.
 Heat pumps have a very clear role to play in the whole country's decarbonisation.

 Octopus Energy offer a cheap and fast way to get a heat pump system installed, by having a relatively limited set of equipment available.
-I discovered that I would need noise planning permission (perhaps a discussion for another day) but also they couldn't a hot water tank anywhere.
+I discovered that I would need noise planning permission (perhaps a discussion for another day) but also they couldn't place a hot water tank anywhere.
 I have a 3-bed semi-detached house, with an old airing cupboard and loft, so is hardly a tiny flat - highlighting the level of infrastructure needed to enable a heat pump retrofit.

 Around this time I watched this video from Heat Geek announcing a new product they claim can deliver domestic hot water in a vastly reduced size as compared to standard water tanks, with a greatly simplified system design too: